WUGNECTIVES: Novel Entity Inferences of Language Models from Discourse Connectives: Background

-A common theme among these works is that world knowledge about the arguments being linked together is a necessary prerequisite to models' success.
-Our work abstracts away from this assumption by testing how connectives \textit{cue} the meanings of the arguments that they link.

 \paragraph{Learning about the world from Language (models)} LMs offer an interesting avenue to investigate questions about how language exposure can give rise to semantic knowledge---a subject that has always received great theoretical interest \citep{landau1985language, waxman1995words, elman2004alternative, gelman2004learning, lupyan2019words}.
 Grounded in this motivation, a number of previous works have aimed to characterize the kinds of world knowledge that arises in LMs \citep[][i.a.]{abdou-etal-2021-language, misra-etal-2023-comps, ivanova2024elements}.
 While these works serve as catalogs of what kinds of world knowledge can be acquired from language exposure, the status of the cues that can give rise to them is less clear.
-Our work presents a step in this direction.
-By using connectives to link arguments involving ``novel'' entities, we center our focus on treating their function as the primary cue that LMs must rely on (in tandem with other parts of the input context) to reason about the entities' attributes and relations.
+Nonetheless, there have been a range of proposals about templates with specific discourse connectives serving as cues to broader meaning, primarily in terms of paradigmatic relations \citep{hearst1992automatic, jones2003antonymy, murphy2009discourse, roth-schulte-im-walde-2014-combining, zhang-et-al-2020-ASER}.
+For instance, templates like ``\textit{Xs} such as \textit{Ys}'' suggests a hypernymy relation between \textit{X} and \textit{Y} \citep{hearst1992automatic}.
+Similarly, connectives like \textit{but} can be indicative of antonym relations \citep{jones2003antonymy, murphy2009discourse}.
+Our work sheds light on the extent to which cues similar to these could give rise to semantic knowledge about novel entities in LMs, under limited exposures.